 Multi-Vector Retrieval

-Multi-vector retrieval is a search approach that represents each document as multiple vectors rather than a single embedding.
 By assigning separate vectors to individual tokens or passages, techniques like late interaction compute fine-grained similarity between queries and documents at retrieval time.
 This produces more accurate matches than single-vector search, especially for complex queries where meaning varies across different parts of the text.
 Also known as: ColBERT, Late Interaction

 1